livius777/Projects/README.md

 # Projects
-Projects which I made during my first two years at the University Polytehnica Bucharest.
+Projects which I made during my first three years at the University Polytehnica Bucharest.